 The log spots displayed are also affected by the search criteria you have set in the log panel.

-Selecting the Update Selected Log Entries command from the Log Menu and the missing fields will be filled in.
+No, Select Update Selected Log Entries from the Log Menu and the missing fields will be filled in.
 This will perform an Internet Call Book look up for all selected log entries and add the found data to any blank fields in the entry, one at a time.
-This will ONLY update empty fields (or 0 in the case of DXCC ID), it will never overwrite existing data.
+This will ONLY update empty fields (or "0" in the case of DXCC), it will never overwrite existing data.
 MacLoggerDX will post an alert if you try to process more than 250 QSOs at once but the actual number that are practical to update at one time will depend on your Mac, OS version, your Call Book service and your Internet Connection speed.
 Keep in mind that some Call Book servers will throttle their response if you overload them.

 The Locator field in the DX and Contest Panels will tell you what Geolocation method MacLoggerDX has used for each lookup:

 dxcommands.dat and/or dxclusters.dat files and place them/it in

 This will also work for the CW Keyer Macros in cwmacros.dat.